-It was past 8 on a Friday night when she shot off an email to her local YMCA to ask if they were providing emergency care for the children of front-line workers.
+It was past 8 p.m. on a Friday night when she shot off an email to her local YMCA to ask if they were providing emergency care for the children of frontline workers.
 “And immediately [someone] responded and let me know, ‘Yes.’ ”

-The Y says that during the lockdowns it cared for up to 40,000 children between the ages of 1 and 14 at 1,100 separate sites, often in partnership with local and state governments.
+The Y says during the pandemic they cared for up to 40,000 children between the ages of 1 and 14 at 1,100 separate sites, often in partnership with local and state governments.
 And in New York City, the pandemic’s national epicenter in March and April, the city’s Department of Education reports that it cared for more than 10,000 children at 170 sites.

 Working in early days, and on very short notice, these two organizations followed safety guidance that closely resembles what’s now been officially put out by the Centers for Disease Control and Prevention.
 The Y says a few staff members and parents at sites around the country did test positive, but there are no records of having more than one case at a site.
 This, among a population of essential workers.

-In a separate, unscientific survey of child care centers, Brown University economist Emily Oster found that, as of Tuesday afternoon, among 916 centers serving more than 20,000 children, just over 1% of staff and 0.16% of children were confirmed infected with the coronavirus.
+In a separate, unscientific survey of child care centers, Brown University economist Emily Oster found that, as of Tuesday afternoon, among 916 centers serving over 20,000 children, just over 1% of staff and 0.16% of children were confirmed infected with the coronavirus.

-The Y emphasized to NPR that its data is not comprehensive, and the availability of testing has varied across the country.
+The Y emphasized to NPR that their data are not comprehensive, and the availability of testing has varied across the country.
 But experts say it’s worth taking these low numbers into account.

 “There are almost no recorded cases of child-to-adult transmission of COVID-19,” says Elliot Haspel, an education policy expert and child care advocate who wrote an op-ed arguing for reopening full-time child care and schools as soon as possible.
 “It’s not zero risk, [but] we’re acting with a March 2020 understanding of COVID-19 and kids, and not with a June 2020 understanding of COVID-19 and kids.”